tarc/floyd-warshall/README.md

 # floyd-warshall

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Clojure implementation of the Floyd Warshall algorithm for undirected vertices.

 ## License

-Copyright © 2015 FIXME
+Copyright (c) 2015 Tarcísio Genaro Rodrigues

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the The MIT License.